ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 --- abstract

-The Start of Authority (SOA) Resource Record (RR) in the Domain Name System (DNS) specifies various parameters related to the handling of data in DNS zones.
-These parameters are variously used by authority- only servers, caching resolvers and DNS clients to guide them in the way that data contained within particular zones should be used.
+The Start of Authority (SOA) Resource Record (RR) in the Domain Name System (DNS) includes various parameters related to the handling of data in DNS zones.
+These parameters are variously used by authority-only servers, caching resolvers and DNS clients to guide them in the way that data contained within particular zones should be used.